Shelleydaviswise/FeedMe/README.md

-# FeedMe
+# Feed Me
-A Dot net MVC application for choosing recipes based on dietary preferences.
+A Dot net MVC application for choosing and saving recipes based on dietary preferences.